skippysworld/fetchAviationWeather/readme.md

 2) Copy ScriptDude installer from [Scriptdu.de](https://scriptdu.de/).
 3) In Scriptable app, click on `+` icon to add a script (top right corner).
 4) Paste copied code from clipboard and confirm by clicking `Done`.
-4) Click on `Untitled Script`.
+5) Click on `Untitled Script`.
 After a moment a simple page should appear and show list of Installed scripts (currently ScriptDude only).
-5) Click on `Install from URL`, fill in a name you would like to use, provide a source URL to `fetchAviationWeather.js` from this repository and click on `Install`
+6) Click on `Install from URL`, fill in a name you would like to use, provide a source URL to RAW file [`fetchAviationWeather.js`](https://raw.githubusercontent.com/skippysworld/fetchAviationWeather/refs/heads/main/fetchAviationWeather.js?token=GHSAT0AAAAAACVZDYNP76UAYG66L74NCCRCZYCVUAQ) from this repository and click on `Install`.
+The script will appear in ScriptDude's list as well as in Scriptable app itself.
-6)
+7) Add a new Scriptable widget to your home screen
+8) In widget settings, select a script and pass a [parameter](#parameter) to it.

-### Manual
+### Manually

 Manual installation is possible and quicker, but does not allow for automatic updates of the script.

 1) Download the Scriptable app.
 3) Click on `+` icon to add a script (top right corner).
-4) Copy / paste the code from `fetchAviationWeather.js` in this repository and confirm by clicking `Done`.
+4) Copy / paste the code from [`fetchAviationWeather.js`](https://raw.githubusercontent.com/skippysworld/fetchAviationWeather/refs/heads/main/fetchAviationWeather.js?token=GHSAT0AAAAAACVZDYNP76UAYG66L74NCCRCZYCVUAQ) in this repository and confirm by clicking `Done`.
-4) An `Untitled Script` shows up in a list.
+4) An `Untitled Script` shows up in Scriptable list.
 You can rename or use in widget settings as it is.

-## How to use
+5) Add a new Scriptable widget to your home screen.
+6) In widget settings, select a script and pass a [parameter](#parameter) to it.

-## Passing a parameter
+## Parameter

-Script accepts and parses a parameter passed to the widget.
-This is done in settings of the widget itself (from iOS screen).
+Passing a parameter to the widget is a crucial part of making the widget work for us.
+By that, we are telling the specific widget what data from which station we want to show.

-### Parameter format (not case-sensitive):
+### Format (not case-sensitive):

 ```
 type station